-This tutorial is designed to help a new CAS user to setup Apereo CAS server and client to their applications.
-The code of this tutorial is open sourced on GitLab.
+This tutorial is designed to help a new CAS user to set up the Apereo CAS server and client to their applications.
+The code of this tutorial is open-sourced on GitLab.

 What's CAS?